Spring Registration FAQ's

-- Games begin will begin on 3/7/20 for for all divisions
+- Pod practices will begin will begin the week of 3/15/21 for for all divisions

 - How old does my child have to play to participate in the Davis Little League

-- Davis Little League is for players ages 4-14.
-DLL goes by the 2020 Little League Age Chart.
+- The Spring 2021 Davis Little League Season is for players ages 4-12.
+DLL adheres to the 2021 Little League Age Chart (attached below as well).
 PLEASE FIGURE OUR YOUR CHILD'S LL AGE BEFORE REGISTERING.
 Your child's LL age can be different from their actual age as our age chart flips over to the new year in September of every year.

 - Can I request a specific coach or to play with a friend?

-- No. In order to keep teams fair, our Farm, AA, 50/70, and Junior Board Reps balance teams by dispersing players based on their league, age, experience, and school.
+- No. In order to keep teams fair, our Farm & AA Division Reps balance teams by dispersing players based on their league, age, experience, and school.
 We endeavor to have kids play with a few others from their schools so they'll know "someone".
-But baseball is all about making new friends.
-As in life.
-Part of the team sport is developing the individuals into a team.
+Baseball is all about making new friends.
+Part of team sports is developing the individuals into a team.
 While we all value friendships and love our former coaches, growth comes from trying new things and playing with new friends and coaches.
-Baseball team placement is a perfect training ground for developing new relationships in the future.
+Baseball is a perfect training ground for developing new relationships in the future.
 AAA and Majors players are chosen in a draft that follows the skills evaluations, thus same rules apply.

-- The only way to guarantee 2 friends play together is if their parents register as manager/asst coach and agree to manage a team together.
+- The only way to guarantee 2 friends play together is if their parents register as manager/asst coach and agree to coach a team together.